Report a Safety Concern

 Register June 2002 No. 558, eff.
 7-1-02.

-The OSHA Laboratory Standard (link 29 CFR 1910.1450) does not specify safe hood operation, flows or face velocities.
-However, it does mandate a chemical hygiene plan and lists requirements for the plan, including “a requirement that fume hoods and other protective equipment are functioning properly and specific measures that shall be taken to ensure proper and adequate performance of such equipment.”
+The OSHA Laboratory Standard (link 29 CFR 1910.1450) does not specify safe hood operation, flows, or face velocities.
+However, it does mandate a chemical hygiene plan and lists requirements for the plan, including “a requirement that fume hoods and other protective equipment are functioning properly and specific measures that shall be taken to ensure the proper and adequate performance of such equipment.”

 Laser is an acronym for “Light Amplification by Stimulated Emission of Radiation”.
 Radiation in this case occurs in the portions of the electromagnetic field with insufficient energy to induce ionization or breaking up of the atom (i.e., it is non-ionizing).
-Non-ionizing radiation occurs in the radio frequency, microwave, infrared visible and ultraviolet ranges.
+Non-ionizing radiation occurs in the radio frequency, microwave, infrared visible, and ultraviolet ranges.